 The St. John's Outreach Ministry has been in existence and active for many years under different names.
 During that time, assistance has been provided to those in need in the areas of medical, utilities, food, clothing, transportation and many other areas.
 Funding for these services is provided to the society basically from parishioner contributions to the “poor boxes” as well as direct donations.

 St. John's offers an 8 week Bereavement Ministry twice a year, in the spring and fall.
 This Ministry is designed to help those who are grieving the death of a loved one.
 A spiritual, supportive, and confidential environment is offered where emotions can be expressed, and encouragement is offered.
 The Ministry is designed to help learn how to cope with grief, and move along the journey towards peace and acceptance.
-To learn more about the Ministry or to sign up for the autumn session, please call the Parish Office, (609-397-3350).
+To learn more about the Ministry or to sign up for the Spring session, please call the Parish Office, (609-397-3350).